Whistleblower Policy

 Whether a discloser would have ‘reasonable grounds to suspect’ is based on the reasonableness of the reasons for the discloser's suspicion, having regard to all the circumstances when considered objectively.

-If a disclosure is made without 'reasonable grounds to suspect’, the disclosure will not be a qualifying disclosure and the discloser will not have the protections provided for under this policy and the Corporations Act.
+If a disclosure is made without 'reasonable grounds to suspect’, the disclosure will not be a qualifying disclosure, and the discloser will not have the protections provided for under the Corporations Act.
 Any deliberate false reporting will be regarded very seriously.

 A discloser can still qualify for protection even if their disclosure turns out to be incorrect.